Congress aims to act as soon as this week on new Ukraine aid, fresh punishments for Russia

 To aid Ukraine, lawmakers have looked to approve about $12 billion in assistance, more than the roughly $10 billion endorsed by the Biden administration last week.
 The president sought those funds to augment key programs at the Pentagon, State Department and other agencies, so that they could deliver military assistance, defend against cyberattacks, respond to food insecurity and shore up other NATO allies in the face of any further Russian aggression.

 The money is wedded for now to a broader, must-pass package to fund the U.S. government, which is further expected to include $15 billion in aid in response to the coronavirus.
-That amount is less than the Biden administration initially requested as part of its strategy shore up existing federal public health programs against future variants while delivering more vaccines globally.
+That amount is less than the Biden administration initially requested as part of its strategy to shore up existing federal public health programs against future variants while delivering more vaccines globally.

-The shortfall reflects lingering Republican concerns about the additional need for additional pandemic spending, after Congress approved roughly $6 trillion since the start of the crisis.
+The shortfall reflects lingering Republican concerns about the need for additional pandemic spending, after Congress approved roughly $6 trillion since the start of the crisis.
 Some GOP lawmakers have looked to ensure the latest tranche of money is financed in full, potentially through repurposing dollars that had been set aside for cities and states, according to two congressional aides familiar with the matter who spoke on the condition of anonymity to describe the talks.

-But the broader package itself faces a slew of potential political headaches, after two groups of Republicans in recent days threatened to slow down the package.
-The GOP lawmakers have demanded a vote to defund federal vaccine mandates and a fuller financial analysis of the spending package, known as an omnibus, in twin moves that could delay the narrowly divided chamber — and imperil Ukraine aid in the process.
+But the broader package itself faces a slew of potential political headaches, after two groups of Republicans in recent days threatened to slow down its advance.
+The GOP lawmakers have demanded a vote to defund federal vaccine mandates and a fuller financial analysis of the measure, known as an omnibus, in twin moves that could delay the narrowly divided chamber — and imperil Ukraine aid in the process.

-In the meantime, some Democrats and Republicans have found unity around new bill, which proposes steep new punishments against Russia.
+In the meantime, some Democrats and Republicans have found unity around a second new bill, which proposes steep new punishments against Russia.
 Party leaders on the top House and Senate committees overseeing tax and trade announced a bipartisan agreement on Monday, hoping the House could vote to approve it as soon as Tuesday.
 The bill chiefly bans the United States from importing Russian oil and severs current trade relations between the two countries as well as Belarus, a key Kremlin ally.

 It remains unclear how such a blockade might affect energy prices: Even though the United States does not import substantial amounts of oil from Russia, Washington’s participation in a broader campaign to cut back on Russian crude could reduce supply, increase demand and raise costs globally.
 That concern initially prompted the White House to raise a note of skepticism about the idea, though top officials have said more recently they are exploring the ban and weighing its economic effects.